circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

 ## **`parameters`** (requires version: 2.1)
 {: #parameters-requires-version-21 }
 Pipeline parameters declared for use in the configuration.
-See [Pipeline Vales and Parameters]({{ site.baseurl }}/2.0/pipeline-variables#pipeline-parameters-in-configuration) for usage details.
+See [Pipeline Values and Parameters]({{ site.baseurl }}/2.0/pipeline-variables#pipeline-parameters-in-configuration) for usage details.

 Key | Required  | Type | Description
 ----|-----------|------|------------